 "We don't dump men like Old Pitts," said the Kid, eyeing Bowie with distaste.
 "We bury them."
 Bowden snorted loudly.
 "A helluva lot of difference it makes to a dead man!
 Herm, you oughta know enough to get rid of a corpse."

-"I tried to, Bowie," mumbled the giant of the group, whom Curt identified as Herm Goedert.
+"I tried to, Bowie," mumbled the giant of the group.
 "They wouldn't do it, and I couldn't make 'em.
 They was two on one."

-The stocky bowlegged boy at the Kid's side laughed and said: "Herm was all for ditching Pitts, till we offered to plant Herm right alongside the old man."
+The stocky, bowlegged boy at the Kid's side laughed.
+"Herm was all for ditching Pitts till we offered to plant Herm right alongside the old man."
 Bowden stared at the speaker.
 "Don't forget, Dusty, the odds ain't two to one no more."
 "Cut the foolishness," Utah Tyrrell commanded.
 "It's time to move out.
 Are you ready, Jack?"
 "I want my brother to come with us, Utah," said Jack Metheny.

 "The hell you say!" snarled Bowden.
-"We don't need a doctor no more, and we don't need any rawnecked hayshoveling recruit neither."

-"Shut up, Bowie," said Utah, and looked steadily at the Metheny brothers.
+"We don't need a doctor no more, and we don't need any raw-necked recruit neither."
+"Shut up, Bowie," said Utah.
+He looked steadily at the Metheny brothers.
 "You want the boy to turn outlaw, Jack?"
 "No, I don't.
 But he isn't safe in this town, Utah.
 They're all gunning for him.
 I want him with me."
 Utah turned his level gaze on Curt.
 "You sure you want to ride with us, son?"

-"Yes, I'm sure," Curt Metheny said, his heart beating high and hard.
-This was the chance he'd been waiting and hoping for.
+"Yes, I'm sure," Curt said, his heart beating high and hard.
 Perhaps one of his dreams would come true, after all.
 "He could help us a lot, Utah," said Jack.
-"Curt knows the bank and the town and the country outside, a lot better than I do now."
+"Curt knows the bank and the town and the country outside a lot better than I do now."
 "Well, it's all right with me," Utah Tyrrell said.
 "If it's agreeable to the rest.
 What do you say, boys?"

-"Sure, Utah," said Kid Anstead, with an easy boyish grin at Curt.
+"Sure, Utah," said Kid Ansted, with an easy grin at Curt.
 "We can use another man.
-If he's Jakes' brother, that's good enough for me."
+If he's Jakes's brother, that's good enough for me."
 Dusty Shands nodded in confirmation.
 "Me too, Utah."
 "All right, that gives us a majority," Utah Tyrrell said.
 "Get your horse and gear, Curt."

-Herman Goedert remained silent and sullen, while Bowie Bowden spat, gestured and grumbled disgustedly: "One more way to split the goddamn pot!
-We don't need him any more'n we need Old Pitts's carcass, for chrisake!"

-Inside the stable with Jack, Curt lit a lantern and led his big steeldust gelding out of the stall, as quietly as possible.
+Herman Goedert remained silent and sullen, while Bowie Bowden spat, gestured, and grumbled, "One more way to split the pot!
+We don't need him any more'n we need Old Pitts's carcass, for Godsake!"
+Inside the stable with Jack, Curt lit a lantern and led his big steeldust out of the stall as quietly as possible.
 "This sure looks like home," Jack said, glancing around the cavernous interior.
 "Smells like it too, Curt.
-We had a lot of fun here, when we were kids. . . .
-Show me your gear and I'll saddle up, while you're getting ready."

-In his room, Curt took off the store suit, white shirt and fancy boots, and got quickly into riding garb, with old spurred boots, leather vest and brush jacket.
-Strapping on his gun belt again, he took Parkhurst's .45, some extra boxes of shells, and the bottle of whiskey for his saddlebags.
-He hated to leave without saying goodby to little Tee Dee, Dane Lauritsen and old Barney, but it couldn't be helped in these circumstances.

-Jack had the big gray bridled, saddled and ready to go,

-when Curt came out to latch on the saddlebags and place the Winchester in its sheath.
+We had a lot of fun here, when we were kids-Show me your gear, and I'll saddle up while you're getting ready."
+In his room Curt took off the store suit, white shirt, and fancy boots and got quickly into riding garb, with old spurred boots, leather vest, and brush jacket.
+He strapped on his gunbelt again, he took Parkhurst's .45, some extra boxes of shells, and the bottle of whiskey for his saddlebags.
+He hated to leave without saying good-by to little Tee Dee, Dane Lauritsen, and old Barney, but it couldn't be helped.
+Jack had the big gray ready to go when Curt came out to latch on the saddlebags and place the Winchester in its sheath.
 Jack took a last look about the barn, then blew out the lantern and followed Curt and the horse through the back doorway into the night.

-The others were waiting in the yard, Bowden and Goedert with open and fretful impatience, fiddling with guns and belts, filling canteens from the horse trough, retightening girths and straps, adjusting stirrups and equipment.
+The others were waiting in the yard.